github-tools/github-release-notes/README.md

 ## Configuration file

-You can create a configuration file where the task will be ran, where to specify your options.
+You can create a configuration file where the task will be run to specify your options.
 [See how to set up the config file](https://github-tools.github.io/github-release-notes/options.html#configuration-file)
 The accepted file extensions are the following:

 - `.grenrc`